sanyi0411/Raspberry_pi_tutorials/Raspberry Pi/Connecting to Raspberry via bluetooth/README.md

 Pairing to your Pi with your phone or laptop is the same as pairing a wireless headset for example.

 - Go to your phone's bluetooth setting
-- Search for available deviced
+- Search for available devices
 - Select `Raspberry Pi`

 But here comes the difference: After pairing you still won't be able to communicate with your Pi.
 This is because your Pi is "not paying attention" to the incoming data.